aisingapore/PeekingDuck/docs/source/index.rst

 This project is supported by the National Research Foundation, Singapore under its AI Singapore Programme (AISG-RP-2019-050).
-Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not reflect the views of National Research Foundation, Singapore.
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not reflect the views of the National Research Foundation, Singapore.